DaveOdden/exhibit-a/README.md

 - Route transitions need to be worked on.
 - So far, no unit tests have been written.
 - Store Google Auth data in NgRx Store AND a cookie to persist auth
-- Route interceptor / activateRoute for page protection based on auth.
 - Route "resolves" for pre view load logic

 <a name="comingplans"></a>